Top 10 OpenClaw Skills you can't afford to miss in 2026

 To install this skill,

-• in terminal navigate to /home/<username>/.openclaw/skills
+• In the terminal, navigate to /home/<username>/.openclaw/skills

 • and run